 North Dakota Bounty Hunter Guide: Requirements and Steps

-Though it is one of the 20 largest states by land area, North Dakota has one of the smallest populations of any state in the US, with just over 750,000 residents as of 2015.1 Bounty hunters in North Dakota are not currently required to obtain a license in order to recover fugitives who have skipped their bail bond, also known as “skips.”
+Though it is one of the 20 largest states by land area, North Dakota has one of the smallest populations of any state in the US, with just over 770,000 residents as of 2021.1 Bounty hunters in North Dakota are not currently required to obtain a license in order to recover fugitives who have skipped their bail bond (also known as “skips”).
 However, there are still steps that are recommended in order to be successful as a bounty hunter.
 Additionally, if you intend to issue bail bonds you must become licensed as a bail bond agent through the North Dakota Insurance Department.
 Continue reading to learn more about the process to become a bounty hunter in North Dakota.

 Requirements for Prospective Bounty Hunters in North Dakota

 Although no requirements for bounty hunters are set by law in North Dakota, those interested in this career should generally be at least 18 years of age and have no prior criminal convictions.
-Experience in law enforcement is also a plus, but you should note that state law prohibits those currently employed in an official law enforcement capacity who have powers of arrest from working as bounty hunters.
+Experience in law enforcement is also a plus, but you should note that state law prohibits those currently employed in an official law enforcement capacity who have powers of arrest from working as bail bond agents, which is generally also held to apply to bounty hunters.

-Steps to a Career as a Bail Fugitive Recovery Agent in North Dakota
+Steps to a Career as a Bounty Hunter in North Dakota

 There are a few recommended steps for those who are interested in pursuing a career as a bounty hunter.
 Below we have outlined these steps based on best practices for the industry as well as typical requirements in states that regulate the bounty hunting profession more strictly.